moleculerjs/site/source/0.12/docs/metrics.md

 title: Metrics
 ---
-Moleculer has a metrics feature.
+Moleculer has a built-in metrics feature.
 You can enable it within the [broker options](broker.html#Constructor-options) with `metrics: true` option.
-If enabled, the broker emits metrics events with every `broker.call`.
-You can catch these events in your services and transfer to your Tracer system (ZipKin, OpenTracing...etc).
+If it is enabled, the broker emits metrics events at every requests.
+You can subsribe to these events in your services and transfer them to your Tracer system (ZipKin, OpenTracing...etc).

-## Context params
+## Context params & meta
-You can set that the broker put some `ctx.meta` and `ctx.params` fields to the metrics events.
+You can customize that the broker puts some `ctx.meta` and `ctx.params` fields to the metrics events.

-You can define it in the action definition:
+Define it in the action definition:
 ```js
 module.exports = {
     name: "test",